NHSDigital/software-engineering-quality-framework/communities/security-cop.md

 ## Goals

-The goal is to provide solutions and guidance on Automated Testing and Quality, including:
+The goal is to provide guidance on Secure Development and Operation of systems, including:

 * Share knowledge
 * Provide advice and guidance
-* Deliver solutions to relevant issues (TBC - is this the case for this group?)
+* Contribute to Good practice discussions and definitions
 * Curate relevant Training Pathways within the [Software Engineering Quality Framework](../README.md)
 * Provide supplementary training in relevant areas (e.g. guest speakers, workshops)
 * Curate relevant principals, practices and patterns within the [Software Engineering Quality Framework](../README.md)